Where to Stay in Siena: An Insider’s Guide to the top areas

 Best hotels in the quiet part of Siena

-A Dream in Siena is located right in the middle of everything, right between San Prospero and the Historic Centre.
+A Dream in Siena ($$-$$$) is located right between San Prospero and the Historic Centre.
 This 2 bedroom apartment has free parking (a major win), a garden to chill out in and, a city view to die for!
+Plus free WiFi and Netflix.

 Here are other 2 great options: